franfif/OC-Lettings/README.md

 - Scroll down until the section API Key then generate and reveal the key.
 - Copy the key.

 b.
+Create a Heroku App:
+- In your [Heroku dashboard](https://dashboard.heroku.com/apps), create a new app.
+- The name must be the same that is used in the pipelines: **oc-lettings**.

+c.
 Store Heroku API Key as GitHub Secret:
 - Go to the GitHub repository.
 - Click on "Settings", "Secrets and variables," and then "Actions."
 - Click on "New repository secret" and add a secret named HEROKU_API_KEY with the Heroku API key you generated.
 - The deployment job will now use this new Heroku API key to deploy the app to Heroku.

-c.
+d.
 Trigger the deployment job:
 - Commit and push any change to the GitHub repository.
 When pushed to the main branch, it will trigger the deployment job.
 - The workflow will run automatically.
 You can monitor its progress by visiting the "Actions" tab on the GitHub repository.

-d.
+e.
 Review the Heroku App:
 - After a successful deployment, the updated containerized application should be running on the Heroku app.
 - See below for the link to the app on Heroku.